LordTT/RES_Labo_SMTP/README.md

 The application is a TCP client in Java who uses the socket API to communicate with an smtp server.

+The application is able to send prank emails from fake senders to a number of victims.

-The client will generate 1 or more groups of at least 3 people from a json configuration file (1 sender who will appear to have sent the prank mails from a victims perspective and 2 or more victims who will receive the prank mail).
+The client will generate 1 or more groups of at least 3 people from a json configuration file (1 sender who will appear to have sent the prank mails from a victims perspective and 2 or more victims who will receive the prank mail per group).
 The content of the prank mails will be randomly chosen from a json configuration file.
 The client will then send those prank mails to the victims.
-The IP and the port of the SMTP server and the number of groups created can be modified in a configuration file.
+The IP adress of the SMPT server, the port of the SMTP server and the number of groups created can be modified in a configuration file.

 ## Prerequisites